 BFSB5 Indoor Cycling Bike Price

-This is an affordably priced bike where you get a no frills bike and this is usual for bike at this price range, although they normally come with a water bottle holder.
+This is a no frills bike and this is usual, although they normally come with a water bottle holder.

 This is a sturdy bike that is great for beginners and those want to stay in shape or train while they can’t get outside in the cold winter months.